tu-darmstadt-ros-pkg/hector_math/hector_math/docs/pages/Robot.rst

 Robot
 =====

-The Robot model class is a base class for storing and calculating the center of mass of a moving robot.
+The Robot model class is a base class for storing the current state of the roboter.
-It keeps track of the joint positions and recomputes the center of mass every time the robot moves.
+For example,it keeps track of the joint positions and recomputes the center of mass every time the robot moves.
+It also stores the footprint and mass of the robot.

 API
 ---